“When the how of the vision trumps the why, you will find yourself in the maintenance phase.”

 From there, engage other leaders within your church.
 While you need a small group of leaders to develop and refresh your vision, incorporating other leaders within your church will put everything into motion.

 Uncomfortable change is often necessary for your church to become the church God designed it to be.
-Click To TweetThe maintenance season is tough.
-However, refreshing your vision will drive the necessary changes that need to be made to help revive your church from this phase.
+Share on XThe maintenance season is tough.
+However, refreshing your vision will drive the necessary changes that need to be made to help revive your church and move back toward sustained health.